dirtsimple/imposer/specs/Basics.cram.md

     $ IMPOSER_PATH=imposer imposer-cmd tweaks
     hello from imposer-project.md!
-    State 'this/that' has been loaded
+    Module 'this/that' has been loaded
-    The current state file (dummy) is finished loading.
+    The current state module (dummy) is finished loading.
-    Just loaded a state called: dummy
+    Just loaded a module called: dummy
-    Just loaded a state called: imposer-project
+    Just loaded a module called: imposer-project
     The project configuration has been loaded.
-    All states have finished loading.
+    All modules have finished loading.
     <?php
     # Plugin Name:  Imposer Tweaks
     # Plugin URI:   https://github.com/dirtsimple/imposer#adding-code-tweaks
-    # Description:  Automatically-generated from tweaks in imposer state files
+    # Description:  Automatically-generated from tweaks in imposer state modules
     # Version:      0.0.0
     # Author:       Various
     # License:      Unknown